Deer Lake, Newfoundland and Labrador: Sights and tourism

-The town is home to a number of festivals and events throughout the year, including the Annual Deer Lake Strawberry Festival, Thomas Amusements Fair, and The Deer Lake Winterfest.
+The town is home to a number of festivals and events throughout the year.
+Festivities include the Annual Deer Lake Strawberry Festival, Thomas Amusements Fair, and The Deer Lake Winterfest.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Deer Lake had a population of 4,864 living in 2,139 of its 2,309 total private dwellings, a change of from its 2016 population of 5,249.
 With a land area of 73.26 km2, it had a population density of in 2021.

 Climate

 Deer Lake has a humid continental climate (Dfb) with moderately warm summers that are on the short side, with winters that are moderated by its proximity to a large body of water.
 With precipitation high year-round, Deer Lake receives plenty of snowfall in winters.